exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 ## 3. Add missing values

-Your friend realized that all data wasn't added and found another array which contains the missing wagons.
+Uh-oh. some wagons seem to have gone missing.

-Your friend would like you to add the missing values to the array.
+Fortunately, your friend just found another `array` which appears to contain the missing wagon IDs, and would like you to add them into the main wagon ID `array`.
-All they can remember is that the missing values should be placed after the locomotive in the array.
+All they can remember is that the missing values should be placed directly after the designated locomotive.

-Given this new information, write a function called `CorrectListOfWagons` that takes two arrays which have the id of each wagon as an argument.
+Given this new information, write a function called `CorrectListOfWagons` that takes two arrays which have the IDs of each wagon as the arguments.
-The second array should be added after the first element of the first array.
+The wagon IDs of the second `array` should be added into the first `array` directly after the locomotive (ID 1).

 ```javascript
 eachWagonsWieght = [1, 5, 20, 7, 4, 8];